 Customer satisfaction – whenever your company is providing services to end-customers, their satisfaction is the KPI that has a tremendous impact on business operability.
 Satisfaction leads directly to loyalty and high customer retention, which managers fight to keep as high as possible.
 However, even if the service is delivered on time and is of quality, there’s always something else that can ruin your image.
 It is worth catching such things as early as possible, so you have a chance to adjust your actions.

-Staff satisfaction – employee retention is another KPI that can give managers sleepless nights.
-In our highly competitive world, personnel must be kept highly motivated.
+Staff satisfaction – employee retention is another field service KPI that can give managers sleepless nights.
+In our highly competitive world, personnel must be kept motivated.
 High staff turnover can be influenced by plenty of factors: underpaying, lack of development, a negative working environment, or even annoying peers.
 Understanding their peoples’ attitudes will let managers execute countermeasures.

 Visit time adherence – if something is wrong with your planning and delivery process, staff punctuality is where the impact will first come to light.
 Visit time adherence is a very important factor to control, as it provides a wide spectrum of business knowledge.
 It answers managers’ questions, such as: Is my planning feasible?
 Is the scope of tasks clear and doable?
 Is my roster properly set up with appropriate qualifications and tools?
 Fluctuating visit time adherence is a clear sign that the process needs adjustments.